-Rather than turning her in, her brother has also started reading the Bible.
+Rather than turning her in, her brother also started reading the Bible.

 So what can you do?
-Often we hear what’s going on, but not how to help.
-Just like Rafa’s story, God is doing amazing things all over the world, including in places where it has been difficult to share the gospel.
+Often, we hear what’s going on but not how to help.
+Just like Rafa’s story, God is doing amazing things all over the world, including in other places where it’s been difficult to share the gospel.

-This #GivingTuesday, your gifts to Cru will be used to help more people in these areas to hear the gospel of Christ, and each gift will be matched dollar-for-dollar up to $30,000.
-By giving to this campaign, you can be a vital part of what God is doing in and through our partners in oppressed countries.
+This #GivingTuesday, your gifts to Cru will be used to help keep staff in the mission field and allow more people in these areas to hear the gospel of Christ.
+Each gift will be matched dollar-for-dollar up to $50,000.
+By praying or giving, you’re a vital part of what God is doing through our staff in oppressed countries.

-Your support of Cru allows those in hard-to-reach places to know the Lord!
+Your support allows those in hard-to-reach places to know the Lord.
 Would you prayerfully consider giving sacrificially to play an important role in the work of God?

 *Names in this story have been changed for security.